craftorio/minecraft-authserver/cloudflare-worker/README.md

 mirror their path using underscores.
 For example, `/session/minecraft/join` corresponds to `session_minecraft_join.ts` exporting `actionSessionMinecraftJoin`.
 All handlers share the logic in `services/authenticator.ts`.
+The worker loads these handlers automatically at startup using `import.meta.glob`.

 - `GET /` – simple health check
 - `POST /authenticate` – validates credentials and creates a session